core-interaction/core-interaction.github.io/topic/jekyll-liquid-markdown/index.md

 > I *love* Markdown.
 If there is only one thing you take away from our class, let it be some fluency in `.md`.
 It’s the [lingua franca](https://en.wikipedia.org/wiki/Lingua_franca) for basic text formatting.
 {: .callout .two-above icon='🤓' }

-This very course site uses Markdown for our lectures and topics.
+This very site uses Markdown for our lectures and topics.
 Here is the section above with its corresponding parsed HTML output: